mjhm/lodash-match-pattern/README.md

       """
 ```
 Notes:

 1. The above demonstrates both the transform `_.setMemo`, and the matcher `_.isSetAsMemo`.
 As lodash functions the only difference is that `_.setMemo` passes the source value through as its return value so that it can be matched as needed.
-In contrast `_.isSetAsMemo` always returns true and hence is appropriate when you are only interested saving the source value as a memo.
+In contrast `_.isSetAsMemo` always returns true so it's cleaner when you're just interested saving the source value as a memo.
-2. Obviously memoizing is more valuable for cucumber tests, for mocha tests you can just use native JavaScript variables.
+2. Obviously memoizing is more valuable for cucumber feature tests, since you can just use native JavaScript variables in mocha unit tests.
 3. In addition to the above there is also a `_.clearMemos` function that should be executed in the `Before` or `After` routine for each test to ensure a clean slate of memos.

 ## Customization